The features that make Puget Sound

 - 25 pumpout boats available for recreational vessels.

-- More than five commercial marine work companies provide commercial vessel pumpouts with barges and trucks.
+- More than five commercial marine work companies that provide commercial vessel pumpouts with barges and trucks.

 - 16 stationary commercial pumpouts